enajski/pyside-tools/README.md

 pyside-tools
 ============

-Simple PySide gui to a couple of Windows network commands.
+Simple PySide GUI to a couple of Windows network commands.
+Requires PySide and Python 2.